vinodsupnekar/Codebase_EssentialFeed_modular-/README.txt

 And there’s a cached version of the feed

+And the cache is less than seven days old

 When the customer requests to see the feed

 Then the app should display the latest feed saved

 2.
+Given the customer doesn't have connectivity

+And there’s a cached version of the feed

+And the cache is seven days or more

+When the customer requests to see the feed

+Then the app should display an error message

+3.
 Given the customer doesn't have connectivity

 And the cache is empty